 The Lease to Own program is available for students who receive tuition assistance and any other student determined to be eligible by the Principal.

 How the Program Works?

-The Lease to Own Application can be obtained from the Technology Office or download following the link below.
-In order to insure that the school can secure iPads for this program, please notify us as soon as possible by submitting the Lease to Own Application.
+The Lease-To-Own Application can be obtained from the Technology Office or download following the link below.
+In order to ensure that the school can secure iPads for this program, parents must submit the Lease-To-Own Application no later than June 15th.